mekenthompson/buildkite-mcp-server/README.md

 ## VSCode Configuration

 [VSCode](https://code.visualstudio.com/) supports interactive inputs for variables.
-To get the API token interactively on MCP startup.
+To get the API token interactively on MCP startup, put the following in `.vscode/mcp.json`

 ```json
 {